BhupendraMaurya/netflix-gpt/README.md

 - Register TMDB API and create an app and get the access key
 - Get data from TMDB from now playing movies list API.

+- Adding Movie data to the redux store(moviesSlice);